cbhs-digitech/Apple-Quest/README.md

 This program was supposed to be made in python but I like rust (the programming language not the game)

 ## About
-This is a questionare game with the questions being about Apple Computers.
+This is a questionare game with the questions being about Apple Inc.
 This questionare will consist of 5 multichoice questions about Apple.

 The user will answer from 1-4 on which they think is the right answer.
-After doing all the questions the program will show the user how many points they got.
+After doing all the questions the program will show the user how many points they got in total.

+The user is also prompted at the end if they want to play again.

 ## Installing and Playing